 Assessment and Reporting (Prep to Year 5)

-Assessment is an integral part of our teaching and learning at AIA.
+Assessment is an integral part of our teaching and learning at AIAE.
 It is central to the PYP's goal of thoughtfully and effectively guiding children through the essential elements of learning: the understanding of concepts, the acquisition of knowledge, the mastering of skills, the development of approaches to learning and the decision to take responsible action.

 Types of Assessment